The Illusion of Conscious Will

 About the Author

-Daniel M. Wegner is Professor of Psychology at Harvard University.
+The late Daniel M. Wegner was Professor of Psychology at Harvard University.

 Selected as a Finalist in the category of Psychology/Mental Health in the 2002 Independent Publisher Book Awards (IPPYs) presented by Independent Publisher Magazine.